osteel/dime/README.md

 * If using a decentralised protocol, use the value reported by the corresponding blockchain's explorer (see the value between brackets in the _Tokens Transferred_ section [here](https://etherscan.io/tx/0x2c9310e04c01e1329973c205cc6f3d3a7be3237ed09b968faef7ed85d9dfea65), for instance);
 * If none of the above applies, look up the asset on price-tracking websites such as [CoinMarketCap](https://coinmarketcap.com/) or [CoinGecko](https://www.coingecko.com/).

-> **Note**
+> [!TIP]
-> If any of the above amounts are expressed in a foreign currency, use HMRC's [exchange rates](https://www.gov.uk/government/publications/hmrc-exchange-rates-for-2023-monthly "HMRC exchange rates for 2023: monthly") to convert them to pound sterling.
+> If any of the above amounts are expressed in a foreign currency, use HMRC's [exchange rates](https://www.trade-tariff.service.gov.uk/exchange_rates "HMRC currency exchange monthly rates") to convert them to pound sterling.

 Sometimes, while the transaction includes a sent asset, its price isn't tracked anywhere.
 In that case, use the received asset's market value plus the fee's market value, if you paid for that fee.